Externally Valid Policy Choice: Wasserstein Neighborhoods

-for a metric $b$.
-We shall use different choices of $b$ to separately handle robustness with respect to shifts in potential outcomes (as in Section~\ref{sec:po}) or shifts in potential outcomes and covariates (as in Section~\ref{sec:po.x}).
+for some metric $b$.
+We use different choices of $b$ to handle robustness to shifts in outcomes only (as in Section~\ref{sec:po}) and shifts in outcomes and characteristics (as in Section~\ref{sec:po.x}).
+We define neighborhoods as